Continuing Education Activity

 - Conservative management of chronic pain should commence when symptoms are mild or moderate, including physical therapy, cognitive-behavioral therapy, and pharmacological management.

 - A pharmacist or other expert knowledgeable in the medications frequently utilized to treat chronic pain should evaluate the medication regimen to include medication reconciliation to preclude any drug-drug interactions and alert the healthcare team regarding any concerns.

 - The patient should regularly follow up with a primary care provider and pain specialists to assess and effectively treat the patient's pain.

 - Clinicians must address comorbid psychiatric disorders.
 This action may require the involvement of a psychiatrist, depending on the severity of the patient's symptoms.

-- If symptoms worsen on follow up or if there is a concerning escalation of pharmacological therapy such as with opioids, a referral to a pain medicine specialist merits consideration.
+- If symptoms worsen on follow-up or if there is a concerning escalation of pharmacological therapy such as with opioids, a referral to a pain medicine specialist merits consideration.

 - If the patient expresses concern for suicidal ideation or plan at any time, an emergent psychiatric team should evaluate the patient immediately.

 - Patients who have developed opioid dependence secondary to pharmacological therapy should be offered treatment, possibly referral for addiction treatment or detoxification if indicated.
-The patient should be put on a medication weaning schedule or possibly medications to treat opioid dependence.
+The patient should be placed on a medication weaning schedule or possibly medications to treat opioid dependence.